-Direct Messaging
+Figure 16: Direct Messaging

 The Direct Messaging component will integrate into the existing VLER Direct Messaging architecture.
 The Direct Messaging will create unique messages based on new and existing data annotated in the IRDS.
 The application will run on a Node.js application server and communicated to the VLER Direct Messaging over the RESTful web services and hash-based message authentication code (HMAC) for secure authorization, sending, and receiving.